 Read review: Columbia Ice Maiden II

 Top Pick for Traction

 With Michelin Winter Compound Rubber and a nice wide sole, the Columbia Bugaboot crushed all other boots we tested in the traction test.
 AND it performed well on trails and snow as well.
 This Top Pick for Traction is perfect for tackling slippery and steep trails, walking the dog, or wearing anytime you want the stickiest rubber on your feet.

 It isn't the most attractive boot, even in the style-challenged winter hiking category.
 It isn't the warmest either.
 But our testers appreciated the roomy fit and the low price.
 So if aesthetics are not your number one concern, but keeping the rubber side down is, we recommend the Bugaboot as our Top Pick for traction.Read review: Columbia Bugaboot Plus IV Omni-Heat - Women's

 Sorel Joan of Arctic

 Seeking a boot that will keep your feet happy when the weather turns?
 The super cute Sorel Joan of Arctic is an ultra-durable and weatherproof winter boot that kept us warm in double negative digit temperatures!
 This boot is perfect for any women living in very cold climates and needs a boot to wear around town or perform winter chores during frigid weather.
-While we love its weather protection and shaft that keeps us protected in 13-inch snow banks, we didn't love how heavy and clunky this boot feels.
+While we love that its weather protection keeps us protected in 13-inch snow banks, we didn't love how heavy and clunky this boot feels.
 The 6-mm liner is cozy and removable while the traction pattern is great for travel over snow.

 Read review: Sorel Joan of Arctic